 The Credit Union is established under legislation of the Province of British Columbia.
-It is regulated by the Financial Institutions Commission [FICOM] of British Columbia.
+It is regulated by the BC Financial Services Authority [BCFSA] (previously the Financial Institutions Commission of British Columbia [FICOM]).
 Key legislation that regulates the operations of the Credit Union includes the Financial Institutions Act [FIA], the Credit Union Incorporation Act [CUIA] and applicable sections of the Business Corporation Act (B.C.).
-It is a requirement of the legislation that the Credit Union provides to FICOM monthly, quarterly and annual reports and filings, and other such reports as may be requested.
+It is a requirement of the legislation that the Credit Union provides to BCFSA monthly, quarterly and annual reports and filings, and other such reports as may be requested.